Líně: Geography

 Líně is located about 9 km southwest of Plzeň.
 It lies in the Plasy Uplands.
 The highest point is the flat hill Ke Lhotě at 364 m above sea level.

 History

 The first written mention of Líně is from 1115.
 For centuries it was a farming village.
 In the 19th century, it was connected with coal mining.

 Economy

-The largest employer is a branch of the Gühring company.
+The largest employer in Líně is a branch of the Gühring company.
 It is a manufacturer of rotating tools for metal processing.

 Transport

-The D5 motorway from Plzeň to the Czech-German border in Rozvadov passes through the municipal territory.
+The D5 motorway from Plzeň to the Czech-German border in Rozvadov runs through the municipal territory.

 A part of the Plzeň Líně Airport is located in the municipal territory (ICAO: LKLN).
 It is a public domestic and private international airport.
 The airport was used as a base for the Soviet 6th Guards Fighter Aviation Division during Warsaw Pact invasion of Czechoslovakia between 21 August and 10 November 1968.

 Sights

-Líně is poor in monuments.
 The only protected cultural monument in the municipality is the Chapel of Saint Wenceslaus.
 It dates from the first half of the 19th century.